Reviewed Date: 12/15/2022

 (2) (A) For the purposes of this section, “nonprofit charitable organization” is one in which no part of the net earnings inures or may lawfully inure to the benefit of any private shareholder or individual and that provides year-round services benefiting the general welfare of the residents of the municipalities.

-Municipalities may also make appropriations to nonprofit organizations other than charitable organizations, but only after publishing in a newspaper of general circulation the municipality’s intent to make the contribution and specifying the intended amount and the purpose for which the money will be spent.
+Municipalities may also make appropriations to nonprofit organizations other than charitable organizations, but only after publishing in a newspaper of general circulation the municipality’s intent to make the contribution.
+The newspaper publishing should include the amount and the purpose for which the money will be spent.